 Most students think that the relationship with the advisor ends when they are abroad.
 However, it can be useful to keep in touch.
 He or she will be able to answer questions not only about logistical matters, such as credits or insurance.
 Moreover, however, your advisor can let you know about interesting opportunities, such as photo contests, which could offer you some very appreciated pocket money for that trip to the south of Spain.
 Finally, if you are doing well, let your advisor know about that, too.
 A little thank you can go a long way.

 Returning to reality at your home institution can involve quite a reverse culture shock.
 Feel free to meet with your advisor to discuss how you are adapting.
 Take some time to reflect upon your overall experience.
 What did you like?
 What did you not like?
 What would you repeat?
 If so, your advisor can most likely provide some useful information on how you can go abroad again, whether with another study abroad or a post-graduate program overseas.
 Finally, don not let your learning experience become buried; share it with fellow students.
 Transitions Abroad will even allow you to earn cash with a well-written Participant Report.
 Become a mentor and inspire others to study abroad as well!

 www.studyabroad.com: Database listing a wide variety of Study Abroad programs worldwide.

 Transitions Abroad Participant Reports: Search here to find out about another student’s opinion about a particular program in question.

 CIEE: Offers study abroad programs all over the globe.
-Also offers work, teach and internship options.
+Also offers work, teaching, and internship options.